qqwjq1981/data_science_practice/quizzes-en.md

 > | Missing data | No explicit mechanism for handling missing data | Built-in strategies for handling missing data |
 > | Parallelization | Supports parallel computing, but relatively inefficient | Supports parallel computing and optimizes efficiency |
 > | System Optimization | Relatively few optimizations | Optimizations for cache, column sampling etc. |

-#### (**) What approaches can be used to combat overfitting and underfitting?

-> - **Overfitting**:
->     - Ensemble learning (Bagging, Boosting).
->     - L1 and L2 regularization.
->     - Regularization techniques in neural networks (dropout and early stopping).
->  - **Underfitting**:
->      - Feature crossing.
->      - More complex models and search for new features.

-#### (**) List common distance-based clustering and density-based clustering algorithms.
-Please provide up to 5 examples.

-> Common distance-based clustering algorithms include K-Means and hierarchical clustering.
-Density-based clustering algorithms include DBSCAN, HDBSCAN, etc.

 [\[↑\] Back to top](#Data-Science-Interview-Questions--Exercises)